 - Safari Books Online contains videos and tutorials on technical skills and software packages used in the fashion industry.
 Use your COD email address to access Safari.

-Use database to locate journal, magazine, newspaper or specialized articles.
+Use databases to locate journal, magazine, newspaper or specialized articles.
 You can also use databases to find images.
-You can use your COD Library card to download articles and images from off-campus.
+You will need your COD Library card to access these resources from off-campus.

 Databases are organized collections of information that you can search on a variety of fields, like title and author's name. iTunes is a database and so is Amazon.
 Even your contacts list in your phone is a type of mini database.
 The Library has databases of articles from newspapers, magazines and journals.
 We also have databases of streaming videos, music and e-books.
 The difference between our databases and iTunes or Amazon is that our stuff is free for you to use.
 You can browse the library's databases here: http://codlrc.org/databases

 This database provides full-text coverage of more than 350 periodicals and 220 books.
 In addition, Art & Architecture Complete offers cover-to-cover indexing and abstracts for more than 800 academic journals, magazines and trade publications.
 Subjects include Antiques, Architecture and Architectural History, Archaeology, Costume Design, Decorative Arts, Graphic Arts, Interior and landscape design, Painting, Printmaking and Sculpture.
 The database also provides selective coverage for more than 70 additional publications and an Image Collection of over 64,000 images provided by Picture Desk and others.